bluebrown/docker-sd-and-lb-strategies/blogpost.md

 ## Conclusion

 There are many ways to go about it.
-Below are a few example options.
-Of course there are more tools out there and other combinations possible.
-I have shown how the built in features work and also show cased some advanced strategies to do service discovery and loadbalancing.
+I have shown how the built in features work and also some advanced strategies to do service discovery and loadbalancing.

 Below is a feature table of these examples.

 |                   | Built In  | HAProxy          | Traefik      | Consul-Template        |
 |-------------------|-----------|------------------|--------------|------------------------|